quenousimporte/notes/readme.md

 download your notes in a single json file with ctrl+shift+s.

-write a moulinette to flatten them as md files.
+then you can write a moulinette to flatten them as md files.